Jamalhussain802/S.E-ASSIGNMENT/paper2/readme.md

 Task 4 gives members an unsorted stock listing of unique labels in a column referred to as Item with their fees indexed in a column referred to as Price.
 Their intention is, given a separate goal listing of labels, to create a button that populates a column Price for the objects with inside the goal listing primarily based totally at the stock listing.
 The Excel integrated characteristic VLOOKUP isn't always allowed on this venture.

 Task 5 gives members a listing of telecell smartphone numbers with inside the layout of (XXX)XXX-XXXX, and asks members to create a button that populates a column referred to as Area Code with unique location codes and their related counts in a column referred to as Count.

+# 2.3 Data Collection

+We evolved a Google Chrome extension2that information searchactivities and surfing records and deploys surveys.
+To seize the questions the members are looking to solve, we spark off customers with brief surveys periodically.
+In this way, we're capable of integrate the survey responses with logs analysis.

+# 2.3.1 Tool Implementation.

+The implementation includes parts: a consumer-aspect Google Chrome browser extension for logging facts and a Flask net server for storing facts.
+On the consumer aspect, the browser extension does the following: 1) initialize browser nearby garage that holds the log statistics, inclusive of issuing aprecise 10-digit ID quantity to every participant, 2) song Google searches, three) song hyperlink clicks on all pages, 4) discover viable questionreformulations thru word-stage Levenshtein distance (if distance ≥  words [23]), 5) layout and installation the surveys, and 6) ship all accumulated logs to our server for garage.
+All accumulated facts are stored in a password-secured SQLite database on an encrypted server.

+# 2.3.2 Procedure.

+The  examine become performed in a lab putting over sessions, 90mins every.
+Participants attended one lab sessiononly.
+Participants had been informed to put in the Google Chrome extension on their private laptops and preserve the extension enabled at some stage in the lab session.

+# 2.3.3 Surveys.

+To keep away from over-taxing the members, a maximum of 10 surveys in keeping with hour had been deployed with a one-minute minimal c programming language among surveys.
+A survey is induced while a participant plays one of the following 4 actions:

+(1) Finishes installing the extension
+Preliminary Survey (Figure 1).
+We gather members’ technical historical past together with programming experience, their intentions of code search, and demographic statistics.

+(2) Makes a search
+Context Survey (Figure 2).
+We ask members approximately the sports they're doing, and the particular query they' resolving.
+Questions Q2, Q3, and Q5 are from earlier work [39].In addition, we ask what approach(es) they’ve followed to clear up the tasks.

+(3) Reformulates a query
+Query Reformulation Survey (Figure 3).
+A question is identified as a ability reformulation if its word-stage Levenshtein distance from the earlier question is more than or identical to.
+This survey verifies the reformulation with the aid of using asking in the present day question is associated with the preceding one.
+It additionally asks if the earlier question solved the problem.
+If so, how did it help; if now no longer, what statistics is missing.

+(4) Closes the tab Search
+Tab Closed Survey (Figure 4).
+This survey asks if the earlier question solved the problem.
+If so, how did it help; if now no longer, what statistics is missing.
+A survey will now no longer be induced with the aid of using any occasion if the earlier survey is deployed inside a minute or the quantity of deployed surveys has reached the hourly limit.

+We requested members to finish the survey whenever it is deployed, despite the fact that of of entirety isn't always forced.

+# 2.3.4 Log Data.

+A log access is created while a player performs one of the following cause events: searches, closes a tab, clicks a link, switches tabs, or switches to every other application.
+The logged facts includes:

+• UserID: A specific wide variety that distinguishes participants.

+• Time: Time of this activity.

+• Type: Types of browser activities, including: closed the tab, clicked a link, deployed survey, acquired survey responses.

+• URL: The url of the internet site the player clicked.

+• TabID: Browser-assigned ID for every tab to tune the tab activities.

+• Query: String from a web seek query